dgraph-io/dgraph/wiki/content/mutations/delete.md

 edges and any indexing for the removed data.
 The predicates to delete are derived from the type information for that node (the value of the `dgraph.type` edges on that node and their corresponding definitions in the schema).
-If the type information for the node `S` is missing, the delete operation will not work.
+If the type information for the node `S` is missing then the delete operation will not work.

 ```sh